 If you’ve ever been turned down for a credit card, the Fair Credit Reporting Act requires the lender to tell you which part of your credit profile hit a sour note, whether it was a past bankruptcy or too many late payments.
-Since the recent economic downturn, the best credit card companies have made their criteria even more stringent.
+Since the recent economic downturn, most credit card companies have made their criteria even more stringent.
 We all know credit score is one of the best-known considerations.
-But here are five other ways to get a leg up next time you apply for a credit card.
+But here are five other ways to get a leg up before shopping for the best credit cards for high credit scores.

 - Pay your bills on time